ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <p>I would argue that this view is changing though.
 Most astronomers recognize something invaluable that the study of exoplanets could offer - confirming the existence of extraterrestrial life.
 Many experts would say we're guaranteed to find life beyond our Solar System given enough searching and the genuine unlikelihood that life on Earth is unique.
 Projects such as <strong>China's Earth 2.0 Space mission</strong> or NASA's projected 2040 <strong>Habitable Worlds Observatory</strong> focus squarely on this mission.
 Whether these inquiries are driven by pure curiosity or deep-rooted cynicism about our own survivability on this planet, Earth 1.0, is a question for another day.</p>

 <p>I decided to inquire into this sub-domain by investigating the existing data.
 I'll be performing some exploratory data analysis on an exoplanet dataset provided by NASA.
 I wanted to challenge myself on the visualization front - rendering graphs that are dynamic and give big picture takeaways.
-I'll also be conducting a k-means clustering algorithm on the data allowing me to explore and reflect on unsupervised learning.</p>
+I'll also be conducting a k-means clustering algorithm on the data allowing me to explore and reflect on unsupervised learning.
+Lastly, to explore astronomical science - as a physics background I never got much 'astro' in, so perhaps this is a ______.</p>

 <div style="height: 20px;"></div>